Miller & Rhoads: Origins

 In 1885, Linton Miller, Webster Rhoads, and Simon Gerhart opened a dry goods store in Richmond, Virginia.
 The store—Miller, Rhoads, & Gerhart—opened with an initial investment of $3,000.
 In 1888, Miller, Rhoads, & Gerhart moved to 509 East Broad Street.

 Simon Gerhart relocated to Lynchburg, Virginia, in 1890 and opened his own store there.
 It was at this time that the nameplate of the Richmond store changed to Miller & Rhoads.
 By 1909, the Richmond Broad Street store covered nearly half a city block, and by 1924, it covered an entire block, stretching from Broad to Grace Street, ultimately expanding to nearly half a million square feet of floor space.

 During the middle part of the 20th century, the growth of Miller & Rhoads in Richmond was at its peak.
 The store was home to the ever-popular Tea Room, which featured regular fashion shows, and signature menu items such as the Missouri Club, Brunswick stew, and chocolate silk pie.

 As time progressed, Miller & Rhoads began to boast modern conveniences like a 1,000 car parking garage (shared with Thalhimers), air conditioning and escalators.
-The store also hosted famous writers, art exhibits and other community events that helped add a cosmopolitan flair to the city.
+The store also hosted famous writers, art exhibits and other community events intended to add a cosmopolitan flair to the city.